-From Death on the Nile to The Usual Suspects, here are some of the most binge-worthy mystery movies like Knives Out.
+From Death on the Nile to The Usual Suspects, here are some of the best mystery movies like Knives Out.

 The huge box-office success and the strong critical reception ensured plans for another Benoit Blanc mystery.
-The sequel, Glass Onion: A Knives Out Mystery debuted at Toronto International Film Festival, and is a commercial and critical success.
-The film is now streaming on Netflix.
-There are also plans to make a third film in the franchise, featuring a whole new cast of eccentric murder suspects.
-But there are plenty of other mystery movies like Knives Out out there while you wait for the next Benoit Blanc case.
-Here’s a list of similar whodunits which might thrill you:
+The sequel, Glass Onion: A Knives Out Mystery debuted at Toronto International Film Festival and now a third film in the franchise, which will feature a whole new cast of eccentric murder suspects, is in the works.
+But there are plenty of other mystery movies like Knives Out out there while you wait for the next Benoit Blanc case:

 Movies Like Knives Out